Rural Housing Service, USDA.

 The Rural Housing Service (RHS), an Agency within Rural Development, announces that it is soliciting competitive applications under its Housing Preservation Grant (HPG) program.
 This action is taken to comply with Agency regulations which requires the Agency to announce the opening and closing dates for receipt of pre-applications for HPG funds from eligible applicants.

-The Agency has published the amount of funding received in the Consolidated Appropriations Act, 2018 (Pub.
-L. 115-141, March 23, 2018) on its website at https://www.rd.usda.gov/newsroom/notices-solicitation-applications-nosas.
+The Agency will publish the amount of funding on its website at https://www.rd.usda.gov/newsroom/notices-solicitation-applications-nosas.
 Expenses incurred in developing applications will be at the applicant's risk.

 Start Further Info